JustContestIt/restraunt-service-delivery_room-4/README.md

 - 🎨 Modern React UI with TypeScript
 - 🎯 Restaurant browsing and filtering by cuisine
 - 🍕 Menu viewing and cart management
+- 🤖 AI-powered chatbot with OpenAI integration
+- 💬 Conversation memory and personalized recommendations
 - 📱 Responsive design with Tailwind CSS
 - ⚡ Fast development with Vite